Coldfootx/bloodguard/README.md

 # bloodguard
-A free and easy-going world building game for Windows, Linux and Mac
+A free and easy-going world building game for Windows, Linux and Mac.

 This is a Gdevelop project.
 Open it in your Gdevelop program.